Open-Air Museums of Les Baux de Provence in the Heart of the Alpilles

 Where to stay

-Other than the open-air museums in Les Baux de Provence, the village has several indoor museums that worth visiting as well.
-If you choose Les Baux de Provence as a base to discover Arles, St Remy-de-Provence, or other hilltop villages in Luberon, then you will have a handful choice of accommodations:
+Aside from the open-air museums in Les Baux de Provence, the village also has several indoor museums that are well worth exploring.
+If you decide to make Les Baux de Provence your base for exploring Arles, St. Remy-de-Provence, or other charming hilltop villages in Luberon, you’ll find a plethora of accommodation options to choose from:

 2 Comments